Managing your research data – a progress update

 A joint platform for our CORD and CERES systems enables us to manage and share Cranfield’s research data and publications in one place.
 We can consolidate our data records, improve our processes and create better links between data and other outputs.

 As a result of the move, creating records in CORD is now a mediated service.
-This means all content uploaded by the user is now moderated and checked by a member of library staff.
+This means all content provided by the user is now moderated and checked by a member of library staff.
 This is not unusual within universities and means we can operate in line with best practice.
 For example, we will have more efficient processes where unpublished draft data does not take up valuable storage space, and we don’t lose access to records uploaded by contributors who subsequently leave Cranfield.

 As with all implementations, we recognise that the new CERES/CORD system still needs further development, and we have produced a phased plan to address some of the ongoing concerns that both users and our library staff have identified.
 For example, we are prioritising improvements to the online submission process over the next few months.
 Our temporary form, which guides you to supply the right information in line with best practice, has already been improved.
 You are now able to submit your files via the Cranfield Drop-Off service instead of attaching them to the Microsoft Form.
 This means you can send files in a non-Microsoft and non-proprietary format (which is good research practice!).